-The University of Wisconsin Law School is a national law school that prepares students to practice wherever they choose, and our graduates have an excellent record for passing state bar exams across the country.
+The University of Wisconsin Law School is consistently ranked among the top law schools in the nation.
+Students are prepared to practice wherever they choose, and our graduates have an excellent record for passing state bar exams across the country.
 Moreover, graduates who complete specific course requirements and meet character standards are admitted to practice in Wisconsin without a bar examination, as part of Wisconsin Diploma Privilege, also qualifying to practice before the federal courts.